thoughtbot/suspenders/CONTRIBUTING.md

 ## Versions

-To update the Ruby version, change `.ruby-version` and `.travis.yml`.
+To update the Ruby version, change `.ruby-version`.

 If you see this error while running tests: